Beacon technology has completely revolutionized both business and marketing.

 While GPS is great for location tracking in general, and Wi-Fi comes with all the benefits of cell towers, they aren’t quite as precise as beacon technology when it comes to targeting consumers in-store, in specific areas, and in front of specific products.

 GPS needs to be used with other location-based services (LBS) due to its line-of-sight issues when it comes to indoor use.
-It’s much better suited for outdoors.
+It’s much better suited for the outdoors.

 Beacons, on the other hand, come in a variety of ranges and have been specifically designed to work well both indoors and outdoors.